MulberryHQ/mulberry-m1-extension/README.md

 **IMPORTANT!!!**

 Please do **not** modify the SKU of the placeholder product.
-Otherwise the system won't be able to recognize and add a warranty product for an original Magento product.
+Otherwise the system won't be able to recognize and add a warranty product for the original Magento product.

 ## Technical Documentation